 According to brothers Gene and James Warren, who were members of the first student council at Wilmington College, the nickname "Seahawk" was selected in 1947.
 A five-man student council was convened to secure a nickname and school colors for the college's first athletic teams.
 As a result, the nickname "seahawks" was chosen because of the popularity of the Iowa Seahawks who were known for their excellent athletic teams at the time and because of Wilmington College's proximity to the water.

-UNCW’s original school colors of kelly green and yellow were chosen in 1947 when a five-person student council was convened to secure a nickname and school colors for Wilmington College’s first athletic teams.
+UNCW’s original school colors of kelly green and yellow were chosen in 1947 by the same group of students who chose the Seahawks nickname.
 At the suggestion of instructor Emma Lawson, the group selected green and gold to represent the color of the ocean (green) and the nearby sandy beaches (gold).

 In late spring of 1992, Director of Athletics Paul Miller added navy as a secondary color to provide more marketing options.